onur-ulusoy/Deep-Learning-Essentials/basics/03_overfitting_regularization/notes.md

 ## Overfitting
 Overfitting occurs when a model learns the training dataset too well, achieving a very low training loss.
 However, because the model cannot generalize the learned patterns, it struggles on unseen data, leading to a higher test loss.
 In such cases, the model effectively memorizes the training data rather than learning a flexible solution that generalizes to new inputs.

-I trained the model for 50,000 epochs, achieving a final training loss of **0.0206**.
+I trained the model for 50,000 epochs, used learning rate 0.001 achieving a final training loss of **0.0206**.
 When tested on data with the **same noise seed** as the training set, the model produces the same mean squared error (MSE) loss of **0.0206**, successfully approximating the polynomial function and noise pattern.

 ![Overfitting with Same Noise Seed](img/overfit_same_seed.png)